 - 1. Relate to the mission of The Rotary Foundation - 2.
 Include the active participation of Rotarians - 3.
 Exclude any liability to The Rotary Foundation or Rotary International beyond the funding amount of the grant - 4.
 Adhere to the governing laws of the United States and the host area of the grant, and harm no individuals or entities - 5.
 Only fund activities that have been reviewed and approved by TRF before their implementation.
 Grants may not be used to reimburse clubs or districts for activities and expenses already completed or in progress.
 Planning for grant activities prior to approval is encouraged, but expenses may not be incurred.
-After grant approval, any changes to the original project plan must be pre-approved by TRF. - 6.
-Demonstrate sensitivity to the host area's tradition and culture - Comply with the Conflict of Interest Policy for Grant Participants as outlined in section 7.030 of The Rotary Foundation Code of Policies - 8.
-Comply with the policy regarding the use of Rotary Marks as outlined in section 1.060.9 of The Rotary Foundation Code of Policies
+After grant approval, any changes to the original project plan must be pre-approved by TRF.
+TRF considers each semester of a degree program to be a new activity and therefore eligible for funding. - 6.
+Demonstrate sensitivity to the host area's tradition and culture - 7.
+Comply with the Conflict of Interest Policy for Grant Participants as outlined in section 10.030 of The Rotary Foundation Code of Policies

+8. Comply with the policy regarding the use of Rotary Marks as outlined in section 4.090 of The Rotary Foundation Code of Policies

 - 1. Support local and international projects, scholarships, vocational training teams, and related travel - 2.
-May allocate up to 3 percent of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment
+May allocate up to 3% of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment - 3.
+May allocate up to 20% of the grant for contingencies, but all projects and activities added to the grant post-approval must be pre-approved by TRF - 4.
+May fund projects and activities in Rotary and non-Rotary countries and geographic areas where permitted by applicable governing laws and in accordance with Foundation policies - 5.
+May fund scholar and vocational training team orientation and grant management seminars

 - 1. Align with one or more of Rotary's areas of focus - 2.
 Are sustainable.
 Host communities must be able to address their own needs after the Rotary club or district has completed its work. - 3.
 Are measurable.
-Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan supplement, and may add their own measurements in their report to the Foundation.
-Expenses to measure project outcomes are capped at 10 percent. - 4.
+Sponsors select standard measures from the Global Grant Monitoring and Evaluation Plan supplement, and may add their own measurements.
+Expenses to measure project outcomes are capped at 10% of the project budget. - 4.
 Are host community-driven.
 The host community designs the grant based on local needs that they have identified. - 5.
-Can include up to 10 percent of the project budget for a project manager - 6.
+May allocate up to 10% of the project budget for project management costs, which may include a project manager and project-specific overhead and administrative costs of cooperating organizations. - 6.
 Support humanitarian and educational projects - 7.
-Provide scholarships to fund graduate-level coursework or research or its equivalent for a term of one to four academic years - 8.
+Provide international scholarships to fund graduate-level coursework or research or its equivalent for a term of one to four academic years - 8.
 Support vocational training teams that address a humanitarian need by providing or receiving professional training - 9.
 Support travel for up to two individuals as part of a humanitarian project.
 These individuals provide training or implement the project should the host club confirm that their skills are not readily available locally. - 10.
 Support communities in Rotary countries and geographical areas - 11.
-Are sponsored by at least one Rotary club or district in the country or geographical area where the grant project will take place (primary host sponsor) and one or more outside that country or geographical area (primary international sponsor)
+Are sponsored by at least one Rotary club or district in the country or geographical area where the grant project will take place (primary host sponsor) and one or more outside that country or geographical area (primary international sponsor).
+An exception to this policy may be made for projects taking place in non-Rotary countries where the RI Board is actively pursuing extension.